HAVE SPECIFIC QUESTIONS ABOUT ANY SAGE PRODUCT? START HERE...

 For our current models, click on the "Complete Manual" link on the product page.
 For some of our older models, please click on the following links:

 It's easiest to use two people to pull the rod sections apart.
 Alternately, you can use rubber jar openers to get a better grip on the rod sections.
 Be careful that you get a good grip so you don't slip and damage the guides.
 Also, make sure you don't twist the rod sections, as this can damage the carbon in the ferrules.

 Sage does not refund eGIFT CARDS for cash except where required by state law. eGIFT CARDS are only redeemable for products being shipped to the US and CAN.
 Sage eGIFT CARDs never expire, are only redeemable on our website, and are not available for redemption at retailers.

 Where can I get spools for my older model reels?

-Since Sage does not sell spools directly, the best thing to do is to do an Internet search for the specific reel model to try to identify a place for purchase.
+The best thing to do is to do an Internet search for the specific reel model to try to identify a place for purchase.